calvinrzachman/schnorr/README.md

 ## SCHNORR SIGNATURE

 Schnorr Signatures is a particular type of digital signature scheme with notable improvements over the more traditionally used and current signature scheme in Bitcoin - Elliptic Curve Digital Signatures.
-These improvements include, most notably,
+These improvements include, most notably:

 * Batch Verification
 * Signature Aggregation